happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

   End Geometry
   $End

-In the example above, the methane molecule is computed using the def2-SVP basis set and accelerated by using the def2-SVP standard coulomb-fitting base set.
+In the example above, the methane molecule is computed using the def2-SVP basis set and accelerated by using the def2-SVP standard coulomb-fitting basis set.

 .. hint::
-The RI calculation function of BDF is used to accelerate the calculation methods of wave functions such as MCSCF and MP2, and it is not recommended for users to use them in the calculations of SCF and TDDFT, and users can use the multi-stage expansion Coulomb potential (MPEC) method, which does not rely on auxiliary base groups, and the calculation speed and accuracy are comparable to those of the RI method.
+The RI calculation function of BDF is used to accelerate the calculation methods of wave functions such as MCSCF and MP2, and it is not recommended for users to use them in the calculations of SCF and TDDFT, and users can use the multipole expansion Coulomb potential (MECP) method, which does not rely on auxiliary base groups, and the calculation speed and accuracy are comparable to those of the RI method.